pnylin0720/Emotion-Recognition-from-Audio-Using-CNN-Based-Spectrogram-Analysis/README.md

 - **Real-world Audio Testing:** Test final model on real-world audio samples.

 ## Execution Instructions
-1. Upload all files to Google Drive. (only Final_Model and Final_Augmented_Dataset are needed in running our)
+1. Upload all files to Google Drive. (only Final_Model and Final_Augmented_Dataset are needed in running our final model) -augmented_spectrograms_dataset_song is the dataset for Final_model_song -augmented_spectrograms_dataset_speech is the dataset for Final_model_speech -Lecture_recording.png can be used for testing real world recording
-2. Verify and adjust the data path in each Python notebook as needed.
+3. Verify and adjust the data path in each Python notebook as needed.
-3. Run the notebooks directly in Google Colab.
+4. Run the notebooks directly in Google Colab.